davemers0160/SDR/b205_mini/README.md

 ## Projects

 ### rx_example
 This is a simple example that shows how to do very basic operations using the UHD library.
 The code will tune the SDR, set the samplerate and receive gain.
-It will record approximately 1 seconds worth of data.
+It will record approximately 1 second worth of IQ data.

 ### tx_example
 This is a simple example that shows how to do very basic operations using the UHD library.
 The code will tune the SDR, set the samplerate and transmit gain.
 It will then send 20 FSK bursts and stop.